tecla5/red-editor/Readme.md

 ### Node editor

-Modal dialogue containing a form with fields for the particular node selected
+Tray panel form with fields for node properties of the particular node selected.
+Double clicking a node opens the Node editor dialog.

+Custom Nodes can be designed as separate node modules that can be plugged in.
+The node configuration is used by Node editor to display appropriate form fields to correctly edit each of the node properties as per the configuration.

 ### Tray

 Tray is used for the node editor dialogue, user settings and node diff.
+The Node editor, User settings and Node diff are presented in a tray that slides in.

 ### Node diff

-Display modal with node difference
+Tray panel with node difference

 ### User settings

-Displays modal form with user settings
+Tray panel form with user settings

 ## Structural Overview